datacarpentry/datacarpentry.github.io/pages/jobs.md

 ### Location

-Data Carpentry is a distributed organization, so the Deputy Director may work from any location with reliable Internet (though for logistical reasons, we would prefer someone resident in a North American-compatible timezone).
+Data Carpentry is a distributed organization, so the Deputy Director may work from any location with reliable Internet.

 ### Applications